-An official website, as well as a Facebook page and a Twitter account, will be operated by the Well Building 2050 – 2016 edition communication team.
+An official website, as well as a Facebook page, a Twitter and an Instagram account, will be operated by the Well Building 2050 – 2018 edition communication team.
 Those communication tools will relay the contest’s information (news, important deadlines, terms and conditions etc.) but will also be used as a means to generate team spirit and federate the participants’ community around multi-disciplinary dialogue and knowledge-sharing – two essential values for the Elithis Group.

-Because all contest-related information will be published on social Medias, team members are strongly invited to follow the Well Building 2050 Twitter account and like the contest’s Facebook page so they can easily have access to its latest news.
+Because all contest-related information will be published on social Medias, team members are strongly invited to follow the Well Building 2050 Twitter and Instagram accounts like the contest’s Facebook page so they can easily have access to its latest news.

 By the end of phase n°2, the teams must file a final in-depth report including: